Do masks offer protection from new virus? It depends

-People around the world are buying up protective face masks in hopes of keeping the new virus from China at bay.
+SEATTLE (AP) — People around the world are buying up protective face masks in hopes of keeping the new virus from China at bay.
 Some companies have required them for employees.
 Schools in South Korea have told parents to equip their children with masks and hand sanitizer when they return from winter vacation.

 But do the masks work?
 It depends.